phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/run-automation-test.md

 }
 ```
 ## 3. Run automation test on Kobiton devices
 + Push your changes to GitHub.
 TeamCity will install necessary dependencies and then run the test on Kobiton.
+Click the last build, choose **Build Log**, you can see a build log is an enhanced console output of a build.

 ![log teamcity](./assets/build_complete.png )